flopezag/tutorials.secured-OrionLD/docs/index.md

 ```

-As expected response, the user cannot create new personal data inside the CEF Context Broker.
-Now, we check if we
+As expected response, the user cannot create new personal data inside the CEF Context Broker because he has no
-can access to the new data:
+permissions to do this operation.
+Now, we check if we can access to the new data:

 #### :four::one: Request